Defying Conventional Wisdom in Spectroscopy: Power Narrowing on IBM Quantum

-As mentioned above, in order to maximize power narrowing, the power $n$ of the shape $L^n(t)$ of Eq.~\eqref{eq-lorentzian} must be as close to $\frac12$ as possible.
+In order to maximize power narrowing, the power $n$ of the shape $L^n(t)$ of Eq.~\eqref{eq-lorentzian} must be as close to $\frac12$ as possible.
 However, as $n\to\frac12$ the pulse becomes very long and we need to cut the pulse wings off at certain times $\pm t_c$ (chosen symmetric).
-The truncation gives rise to two sudden jumps in the pulse shape which generate $\delta$-function features in the nonadiabatic coupling $\dot\vartheta(t)$, which in turn induce an additional term in the transition probability \cite{Boradjiev2013pra}.
+The truncation gives rise to two sudden jumps in the pulse shape which generate $\delta$-function features in the nonadiabatic coupling $\dot\vartheta(t)$, inducing an additional term in the transition probability \cite{Boradjiev2013pra}.
 A simple calculation gives the amplitude of the cut-off-induced term (neglecting oscillations) as \be P_c \approx \frac{\Omega_c^2}{\Omega_c^2+\Delta^2} [1-\P01(\Delta)] , \ee where $\Omega_c=\Omega(t_c)$ and $\P01$ is the ideal transition probability (with no truncation).
 This cut-off artefact $P_c$ exhibits linear power broadening $\Delta_{\frac12} \sim \Omega_c $, as depicted in Fig.~\ref{fig:mechanism}(right), and hence it hinders the desired power narrowing effect.
 Its effect will be pronounced if the truncation is severe and $\Omega_c$ is large, but it will have lesser effect when the truncation is far enough and $\Omega_c$ is small.
-The truncation effect tends to increase for small $\Delta$; however, near resonance its effect is mitigated by the factor $1-\P01(\Delta)$, which should be very small if $\P01(0)=1$.
-Formula \eqref{P-truncation}, applied at $\Delta_{\frac12}$, shows that the cut-off artefact affects the spectral line profile when $\Omega_c\gtrsim\Delta_{\frac12}$, and gives us a guidance how large $\Omega_c$ we can afford.

-In order to explore the truncation effect we use the Lorentzian pulse shape ($n=1$) with the width $\tau=21.33$~ns.
-Figure~\ref{figs-from-brd-to-nrw} presents the map of population transfer between the two states in a set of 9 figures obtained by moving the truncation points from the pulse center to its wings.
-We start by truncating the pulse close to its maximum, at 50\% of the maximum coupling (top left in the figure), meaning a duration of $42.67$~ns or just $2\tau$.
-We end by clipping the pulse at 0.5\% of the pulse maximum, meaning a duration of $T=600.89$~ns or about 28 pulse widths (bottom right).
-Along the vertical line of exact resonance ($\Delta=0$) in all plots we see the usual Rabi oscillations, with peaks at pulse areas of $\pi$, $3\pi,\ldots,9\pi$.
-Off resonance, however, the excitation landscape changes very strongly from plot to plot.